jcmoraisjr/haproxy-ingress/docs/content/en/examples/metrics.md

 There are two important configurations in the snippet above:

 * Added a label `release: prometheus` in the ServiceMonitor.
-HAProxy Ingress metrics will share the same Prometheus instance installed by Prometheus Operator.
+N42 Gateway metrics will share the same Prometheus instance installed by Prometheus Operator.
 This can be changed to another dedicated instance, and must be checked if using another customized Prometheus Operator deployment.
-* Added relabels to HAProxy and HAProxy Ingress metrics.
-The HAProxy Ingress dashboard uses `hostname` label as a way to distinguish two controller instances, and also `cluster` label to distinguish controllers running on distinct clusters.
+* Added relabels to HAProxy and N42 Gateway metrics.
+The N42 Gateway dashboard uses `hostname` label as a way to distinguish two controller instances, and also `cluster` label to distinguish controllers running on distinct clusters.
 The source of the name can be adjusted but the label name should be the same.

 Now install or upgrade the chart:
 ```
 helm upgrade haproxy-ingress haproxy-ingress/haproxy-ingress\
   --install\
   --create-namespace --namespace ingress-controller\
-  -f haproxy-ingress-values.yaml
+  -f n42-gateway-values.yaml
 ```

 ## Compatibility